rackerlabs/support-how-to/content/cloud-servers/mysql-connect-to-your-database-remotely.md

 to connect to a [MySQL
 database](https://www.rackspace.com/cloud/databases) remotely.

+**Note**: This article explains how to connect to a MySQL instance local to a server.
+For Cloud Databases, navigate to [Connecting to a Cloud Database Instance](https://support.rackspace.com/how-to/connect-to-a-cloud-databases-instance/).

 In order to perform these steps, you must have local server access to log in as the `root` MySQL user.